 - Medical crowdfunding helps spread your story among your family, friends, their friends, and even strangers who want to support you during a difficult time.

 - When you don’t know how to get financial help for out of pocket medical expenses, crowdfunding makes it simple.

 - Crowdfunding can get you the funds you need fast when you’re facing mounting medical bills.
 You can begin withdrawing funds as soon as you start receiving donations.

 - Crowdfunding can help spread awareness about certain medical conditions and the healthcare system.

 If you’re new to crowdfunding, you might not know how to set up a fundraiser for medical bills.
-While the below tips and tricks will help you create a compelling fundraiser, remember that the most important part is simply getting started.
+While the below advice will help you create a compelling fundraiser, remember that the most important part is simply getting started.

-When it comes to adding visual elements to your story, photos are powerful fundraising tools, and videos can elevate your fundraiser to the next level.
-Photos and videos not only help break up blocks of text, but they draw people into your world and allow them to empathize with your story.
+When it comes to adding visual elements to your story, photos are powerful fundraising tools and can take your fundraiser to the next level.
+It can be difficult to post photos of yourself when going through such a difficult time, but photos can draw people into your world and allow them to empathize with your story.

 Social media gives you the power to reach family, friends, and even strangers around the globe.
 The best way to get started is to ask your network of friends, family, neighbors, and co-workers to share your fundraiser on their social media accounts.
 Doing this can exponentially increase the number of people viewing your fundraiser.

 When sharing with your own network, keep the social media post brief and always include a link to your fundraiser; this makes it easy for people to donate in just a few clicks.